apache/flink/docs/ops/state/large_state_tuning.md

 for [checkpoint monitoring](../../monitoring/checkpoint_monitoring.html) shows how to access the available checkpoint metrics.

-The two numbers that are of particular interest when scaling up checkpoints are:
+The two numbers (both exposed via Task level [metrics](../../monitoring/metrics.html#checkpointing) and in the [web interface](../../monitoring/checkpoint_monitoring.html)) that are of particular interest when scaling up checkpoints are:

-  - The time until operators start their checkpoint: This time is currently not exposed directly, but corresponds
-    to:

-    `checkpoint_start_delay = end_to_end_duration - synchronous_duration - asynchronous_duration`

-    When the time to trigger the checkpoint is constantly very high, it means that the *checkpoint barriers* need a long time to travel from the source to the operators.
+  - The time until operators receive their first checkpoint barrier When the time to trigger the checkpoint is constantly very high, it means that the *checkpoint barriers* need a long time to travel from the source to the operators.
 That typically indicates that the system is operating under a constant backpressure.

-  - The amount of data buffered during alignments.
-For exactly-once semantics, Flink *aligns* the streams at operators that receive multiple input streams, buffering some data for that alignment.
+  - The alignment duration, which is defined as the time between receiving first and the last checkpoint barrier.
+    During unaligned `exactly-once` checkpoints and `at-least-once` checkpoints subtasks are processing all of the data from the upstream subtasks without any interruptions.
+However with aligned `exatcly-once` checkpoints, the channels that have already received a checkpoint barrier are blocked from sending further data until all of the remaining channels catch up and receive theirs checkpoint barriers (alignment time).
-    The buffered data volume is ideally low - higher amounts means that checkpoint barriers are received at very different times from the different input streams.

-Note that when the here indicated numbers can be occasionally high in the presence of transient backpressure, data skew, or network issues.
-However, if the numbers are constantly very high, it means that Flink puts many resources into checkpointing.
+Both of those values should ideally be low - higher amounts means that checkpoint barriers traveling through the job graph slowly, due to some back-pressure (not enough resources to process the incoming records).
+This can also be observed via increased end-to-end latency of processed records.
+Note that those numbers can be occasionally high in the presence of a transient backpressure, data skew, or network issues.

+[Unaligned checkpoints](../../ops/state/checkpoints.html#unaligned-checkpoints) can be used to speed up the propagation time of the checkpoint barriers.
+However please note, that this does not solve the underlying problem that's causing the backpressure in the first place (and end-to-end records latency will remain high).

 ## Tuning Checkpointing